wp-plugins/wp-lister-for-ebay/readme.txt

 To learn more about variations and allowed categories you should visit this page: http://pages.ebay.com/help/sell/listing-variations.html.
 There you will find a link to eBay’s look up table for categories allowing variations.
 If you can only list to categories where no variations are allowed, consider purchasing WP-Lister Pro which can split variations into single listings.

 = I already have listed my products on eBay.
-Can WP-Lister import them to WordPress? =
+Can WP-Lister import them to WooCommerce? =

-WP-Lister is specifically designed to let you manage your products in WordPress - and list them from there on eBay.
-If you would like to use WP-Lister but you need to import all your items from eBay to WooCommerce first, you might want to use this plugin which we developed to get you started: http://www.wplab.com/plugins/import-from-ebay-to-woocommerce/
+No, WP-Lister itself was created to let you manage your products in WordPress - and list them *from* WordPress *to* eBay.

+But if you need to import all your items from eBay to WooCommerce first to be able to use WP-Lister, you can use an importer add-on plugin we developed to get you started: http://www.wplab.com/plugins/import-from-ebay-to-woocommerce/.
+Since importing from eBay is rather complex and support intensive this add-on plugin does have a price tag attached.

 = Does WP-Lister support windows servers? =

-The current version does run on windows servers, but this feature is still experimental.
+Nope.

 = Are there any more FAQ? =